debbuild/debbuild-macros/README.md

 designed in such a manner that it's trivial to port RPM packaging to build Debian packages that are mostly in-line with Debian Policy.

-At this point, some of them somewhat work, and some don't work as intended.

 # Licensing

 Most of the macros are derived from Fedora or Mageia macros, which are licensed under the MIT License.